 Desktop computers often vary when it comes to the quality of their keyboards.
 If you often type for your tasks, you need a keyboard that will help you type smoothly and not strain your wrists in the process.

-It is also ideal if it is wireless so you can type farther from your monitor, saving your eyes from blue light exposure.
+Mechanical keyboards are said to be easy to type on and comfortable to use, so you may want to get one from Kinetic Labs.
+It is also ideal to get a wireless one so you can type farther from your monitor, saving your eyes from blue light exposure.